-Setbacks Front Side Side Street Rear Single Family 28 feet 10.5 feet 18 feet 10.5 feet ZLL 13 feet ZLL: 3 feet Non-ZLL: 5 feet 13 feet 5 feet Townhouse Parking Tract: 13 feet Street: 28 feet 3 feet 18 feet 5 feet Multi-Family 28 feet 18 feet 28 feet 15 feet Neighborhood Recreation Facility less than 1 acre 25 foot setback or sepa nearest residentia Neighborhood Recreation Facility 1 acre or more 50 foot setback or separation to the nearest residential lot line
+Setbacks Front Side Side Street Rear Single Family 28 feet 10.5 feet 18 feet 10.5 feet ZLL 13 feet ZLL: 3 feet Non-ZLL: 5 feet 13 feet 5 feet Townhouse Parking Tract: 13 feet Street: 28 feet 3 feet 18 feet 5 feet Multi-Family 28 feet 18 feet 28 feet 15 feet Neighborhood Recreation 25 foot setback or sepa aration to the Facility less than 1 acre nearest residential lot line Neighborhood Recreation 50 foot setback or separation to the Facility 1 acre or more nearest residentia I lot line

-31 32 Reason for amendments: [Zoning] Note - Other ULDC references to Art.
+Reason for amendments: [Zoning] Note - Other ULDC references to Art.
 3.D.1.D.4.a, Open Space include the additional clarification that Open Space must be dedicated.
 While the definition for Open Space includes requirements for "...land reserved or shown on an approved plan..." or "...well site dedicated to PBCWUD..." adding the term herein helps to provide additional guidance to users with the intent of pre-empting any misinterpretations of the use of Open Space to qualify for these reductions.